atee001/CUDA_JPEG/README.md

 The goal of this project is to implement JPEG compression and decompression from scratch (no cuFFT) without Huffman encoding in parallel.
 The JPEG Compression and Decompression follows this block diagram:
 ![image](https://github.com/atee001/CUDA_JPEG/assets/80326381/84dfd51c-5b03-4227-b622-96c7b590df3e)
 Step 1.
-Divide the image into 8 x 8 blocks \n
+Divide the image into 8 x 8 blocks

 Step 2.
 Take the Discrete Cosine Transform of each 8 x 8 block.
 This converts the image to the frequency domain.
 The higher frequencies are are the bottom right of each 8 x 8 block and the lower frequencies are the top left corner.
 We can do this because the Human Visual System is less sensitive to changes in the High frequencies.